 One of the best deals on the planet is the $10 lifetime pass to America’s National Parks for those of us 62 and older.
-That deal vanishes soon, when the price jumps to $80, so get your pass now before the price increase is implemented.
+That deal vanishes soon, when the price jumps to $80, so get your pass now before the price increase goes into effect.

 The new fee is part of a larger move to pay for major projects and enhanced services in the National Park System, which celebrated its 100th anniversary in 2017.